Appendix: Day-2 Operate

 Click Save and return to the Switch Insights page to see the topology:

-On the Switch Insights page, at the top of the page, you can see the time range for the information you want to see (default is Today).
-Below, you can see how you can influence that range:
+On the Switch Insights page, at the top of the page, you can see the time range for the information you want to see (the default is “Today”).
+Below, you can see how you can modify that range:

 Below the device, you can see events over time (and the traffic through the device at that time).
-With your mouse cursor, you can select an event to review which will then automatically be selected in the below events reports:
+With your mouse cursor, you can select an event to review which will then automatically be selected in the events reports below:

-You can also zoom in by selecting an area in the timeline with your mouse cursor (make sure it’s not too short).
+You can also zoom in by left-clicking with the mouse and dragging to select an area in the timeline (make sure it’s not too short).

 To then get to a more detailed view of the time range, selected before: